wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/3-exercise-retrieve-and-control-information-returned-from-microsoft-graph.md

-In this exercise, you will create a new Azure AD web application registration using the Azure Active Directory admin center, a .NET Core console application and query the Microsoft Graph.
+In this exercise, you will create a new Azure AD web application registration using the Azure Active Directory admin center, a .NET Core console application and query Microsoft Graph.

 ## Create an Azure AD application